Get HealthifySmart 3 months at just ₹̶2̶,̶1̶0̶0̶ ₹999Start Now

 A. Yes, as most complex carbs and sugars get broken down during the fermentation process, it makes the food easily digestible.

-Q. What is the effect of the fermented food items on the immune system?
+Q. What is the effect of fermented food items on the immune system?

 A. The immune response of the body draws a lot from your gut’s health.
 Consuming fermented food items rich in probiotic bacteria makes your gut strong, which in turn reflects in the immune response of the body.

-Q. Is there any effect of the fermented food items on the mood and behavior of a person?
+Q. Is there any effect of fermented food items on the mood and behaviour of a person?

 A. The gut is filled with neurons that can have a direct influence on a person’s emotions and feelings.
 Thus, a healthy gut means a better and happier mood.